imuttley/app-with-sharepoint-knowledge/docs/LOCAL_DEVELOPMENT.md

       This process is automatic and only applies for local development.

       1. **Ensure Your Account Has Permissions**:
-         - Log in through `azd auth login` with an account that permissions to create secrets for the app configured in your `appsettings.json`'s `AzureAd:ClientId`
+         - Log in through `azd auth login` with an account that has permissions to create secrets for the app configured in your `appsettings.json`'s `AzureAd:ClientId`

       2. **Run the Application**:
          ```bash